 - Developing individual knowledge and skills.

-- Promoting development of accounting, budgeting and financial reporting procedures in cooperation with the GFOA of the United States and Canada, the Public Sector Accounting Board, and similar organizations.
+- Promoting the development of accounting, budgeting and financial reporting procedures in cooperation with the GFOA of the United States and Canada, the Public Sector Accounting Board and similar organizations.

 - Providing a forum for discussing and analyzing financial problems relevant to British Columbia and other issues of concern to public finance professionals.